Unleash/unleash/websitev2/docs/user_guide/quickstart.md

 Usually, you'll need to set up an Unleash instance in order to work with Unleash.
 However, for testing purposes we have set up a demo instance that you can use in order to test out different use-cases before setting up your own instance.
 You can find the demo instance admin panel here: https://app.unleash-hosted.com/demo/

-NOTE: This is a demo instance set up with the enterprise version.
+NOTE: This is a demo instance set up with the Enterprise version.
 Some of the functionality may be enterprise specific, but everything we cover here is also available in open source.

 ### I want to test toggles in a client side environment